jbuckman/boilerplate-dynet-rnn-lm/README.md

 ## Quickstart

-To train a baseline Char-RNN model,  on any:
+To train a baseline Char-RNN model, on any file:

 `python train.py --train=<filename> --reader=generic_char --split_train`